MHTP is one of the first therapeutic Music training programs

 MHTP MODULES ARE HELD FREQUENTLY IN NUMEROUS SITES ACROSS NORTH AMERICA

 Since its inception in 1994, MHTP has offered module classes in at least 25 states and Canada.
-In 2015 – 2016, weekend modules were offered in California, Colorado, Florida, Illinois, Maryland, Michigan, New Hampshire, New Jersey, New York, North Carolina, Utah, Virginia, Washington, and in Ontario, Canada.
+In 2018, modules are scheduled in California, Colorado, Florida, Illinois, Maryland, Massachusetts, New Jersey, Texas, Utah, Virginia, and Washington.
 Class sites vary from a community venue or retreat center to being affiliated with and/or sponsored by a hospital or hospice.
 See where modules are currently being held.

 MHTP is a leader in the field of training therapeutic musicians